bee-reenu/Whatsapp-clone/README.md

 - Audio and video calling.
 - Status updates with images and videos.
 - Group chats.
-- End-to-end encryption (conceptual understanding).
-- User authentication.

 ## Technologies Used

 - **Flutter:** The primary framework for building the mobile application.
 - **Dart:** The programming language used for Flutter development.
-- **[List any other Flutter packages/dependencies used, e.g., provider, http, firebase_core, etc.]**
-- **[Mention any backend technologies or services you might have experimented with, e.g., Firebase, Node.js, etc. If none, you can omit this.]**

 ## Installation